kjepo/AWS/README.md

 ## IAM

-Another wonderful acronym
+Yet another wonderful acronym.
+(Apparently it stands for "Identity and Access Management".)
-(apparently it stands for "Identity and Access Management") which controls access rights to the bucket is IAM.
+This one controls access rights to the bucket.
 Go to "Services", "All services" and "IAM".
 Then, in the left column, choose "Roles".
 In the list of roles, choose the unauthenticated role's name from